KnowledgeDiscovery/DynamicGaussianMixture/readme.md

 # DynamicGaussianMixture

-The `DynamicGaussianMixture` repository contains code for dynamic gaussian mixture based deep generative model for robust forecasting on sparse multivariate time series.
+The `DynamicGaussianMixture` repository contains data and code for dynamic gaussian mixture based deep generative model for robust forecasting on sparse multivariate time series.
 The method implemented here is described in [this paper](https://ojs.aaai.org/index.php/AAAI/article/view/16145).

 ## Prerequisites:
 install conda, pytorch, matplotlib, pandas, scikit-learn tensorboardX, torchdiffeq (see the instructions in https://github.com/rtqichen/torchdiffeq)